shivammathur/setup-php/README.md

 By default, setup-php uses the `GITHUB_TOKEN` secret that is generated for each workflow run.
 In case you want to use a Personal Access Token (PAT) instead, you can set the `github-token` input.

-The `COMPOSER_TOKEN` and `GITHUB_TOKEN` environment variables have been deprecated in favor of the `github-token` input and will be removed in the next major version.

 ```yaml
 - name: Setup PHP
   uses: shivammathur/setup-php@v2